Will I know where to go?

 Is anyone going to acknowledge me?

 Most Sundays you will find one of our greeters in the parking lot wishing you a good morning and directing you where to go.
 We also have ushers at both entrances of the church.
 Please let them know that you are visiting.
-They can point you in the direction of rest rooms, the family room or nursery, if needed.
+They can point you in the direction of rest rooms, the family room, or the nursery, if needed.
 They will also offer you one of our Welcome Bags that contains some information about our church.

 Are my kids going to be safe?